Shaivism: Nath

-Nath: a Shaiva subtradition that emerged from a much older Siddha tradition based on Yoga.
+Nath is a Shaiva subtradition that emerged from a much older Siddha tradition based on Yoga.
 The Nath consider Shiva as "Adinatha" or the first guru, and it has been a small but notable and influential movement in India whose devotees were called "Yogi" or "Jogi", given their monastic unconventional ways and emphasis on Yoga.

 Nath theology integrated philosophy from Advaita Vedanta and Buddhism traditions.
 Their unconventional ways challenged all orthodox premises, exploring dark and shunned practices of society as a means to understanding theology and gaining inner powers.
 The tradition traces itself to 9th or 10th century Matsyendranath and to ideas and organization developed by Gorakshanath.
 They combined both theistic practices such as worshipping goddesses and their historic Gurus in temples, as well monistic goals of achieving liberation or jivan-mukti while alive, by reaching the perfect (siddha) state of realizing oneness of self and everything with Shiva.

 They formed monastic organisations, and some of them metamorphosed into warrior ascetics to resist persecution during the Islamic rule of the Indian subcontinent.

 Lingayatism

-Lingayatism, also known as Veera Shaivism: is a distinct Shaivite religious tradition in India.
+Lingayatism, also known as Veera Shaivism is a distinct Shaivite religious tradition in India.
 It was founded by the 12th-century philosopher and statesman Basava and spread by his followers, called Sharanas.